Access Control (8 min)

 This field will be mapped to the access profile variable.

-Upon logging into the form, the role will be identified and the components the user sees directly corresponds with the access you configured.
+The role will be identified upon logging into the form, and the components the user sees directly correspond with the access you configured.